jeremiedubuis/react-calendars/README.md

 #### dateClasses (array<array<Date,String>>)
 The dateClasses prop is an array of arrays that contain a Date and string, if the date in the calendar matches the provided date, the class will be applied

+#### after (node)
+The after prop allows inserting content after the calendar dates

+#### afterYearPicker (node)
+The afterYearPicker prop allows inserting content after the year picker if displayYearPicker is true

+#### afterMonthPicker (node)
+The afterMonthPicker prop allows inserting content after the month picker if displayMonthPicker is true

 ## DatePicker
 ```jsx
 <script>